sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

     <ItemGroup>
         <PackageReference Include="Microsoft.EntityFrameworkCore" Version="3.1.10" />
         <PackageReference Include="Microsoft.EntityFrameworkCore.Design" Version="3.1.10">
             <PrivateAssets>all</PrivateAssets>
             <IncludeAssets>runtime; build; native; contentfiles; analyzers; buildtransitive</IncludeAssets>
         </PackageReference>
         <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="3.1.10" />
     </ItemGroup>

 # 2. Create a class that implements DbContext

 The simplest way to create a DB Context is to create a class that implements `Microsoft.EntityFrameworkCore.DbContext`.
-Define a constructor to accept a `DbContextOptions` object.
+Define a constructor to inject a `DbContextOptions` object.
 Then define `DbSet` fields for each model.

     using Microsoft.EntityFrameworkCore;
     using Weather.Models;